jacklion710/jacobleone-tech-portfolio/README.md

 This is a personal portfolio project built using [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The website showcases Jacob's professional achievements, skills, and projects.

+## 🛠️ Technologies & Frameworks Used

+- **[Next.js](https://nextjs.org/)**: A React framework offering features like server-side rendering and generating static websites.
+- **[Chakra UI](https://chakra-ui.com/)**: A modern, modular and accessible component library that offers a set of high-quality React components.
+- **[React Icons](https://react-icons.github.io/react-icons/)**: A library to utilize popular icons from different icon packs in your React application.
+- **[React Helmet](https://github.com/nfl/react-helmet)**: A component that simplifies the management and manipulation of document head tags.

+(⚠️ This is a basic overview; depending on the full range of technologies used in your project, you might want to add more here.)

 ## 🚀 Getting Started

 1. **Setup**